-The restructuring of the Icelandic banking system involves risk that could materially affect the Issuer
+The restructuring and size of the Icelandic banking system involves risk that could materially affect the Issuer

 The Issuer, Íslandsbanki and Arion Bank (together the "New Banks") are the three largest commercial banks in Iceland and were established after the banking crisis in 2008.
 The Icelandic banking system is small and the New Banks have had limited opportunities for growth.
 The New Banks have so far primarily engaged in domestic lending in krona.
 The majority of the New Banks' funding comes from deposits by customers (See. further "Description of the Issuer- Funding").

-The Icelandic Government maintained a policy since October 2008 to September 2016 that deposits in banks domiciled in Iceland be guaranteed by the Icelandic Government.
+The Icelandic Government maintained a policy between October 2008 and September 2016 that deposits in banks domiciled in Iceland be guaranteed by the Icelandic Government.
 The basis of this guarantee was an announcement from the Prime Minister's Office of 6 October 2008 stating that deposits in domestic commercial and savings banks and their branches in Iceland would be fully covered.
 In September 2016 the Icelandic Government stated that it saw no reason to retain the declaration guaranteeing deposits in effect and stated that previous statements on this topic no longer apply.
+It is not known whether, and in what capacity, the Icelandic government would assist the banking sector during difficult times in the future.

-In addition, in June 2015, the Icelandic Government announced a comprehensive strategy for capital account liberalisation which entailed a threefold plan towards the removal of capital controls.
-One of the main objectives of the threefold plan is maintaining economic and financial stability in Iceland, which includes mitigating the risk of capital flight from customers who have not been able to transfer their deposits and/or Offshore Krona Assets due to the capital controls.
+The Icelandic Government's strategy for capital account liberalisation, which was introduced in June 2015, as a threefold plan, involves a number of complex transactions, including mitigating the risk of capital flight from customers, who have not been able to transfer their deposits and/or Offshore Krona Assets due to the capital controls.
 In March 2017, the Icelandic Government announced that the capital controls would to a large extent be removed.
+There is no assurance however that the removal of the capital controls will not affect the funding of Icelandic banks, as a result of the withdrawal of deposits by such customers.
 For further information see the risk factor below entitled "The Issuer's operating environment is still to some extent subject to capital controls even though the capital controls have mostly been lifted.
-If the capital control regime is removed in manner which fails to protect the Icelandic economy from a negative impact of its removal it could have material adverse effect on the Issuer's business".
-There is no assurance that the removal of the capital controls will not affect the funding of Icelandic banks as a result of the withdrawal of deposits by such customers.
+Removal of the remaining capital controls could have a material adverse effect on the Issuer's business".
 If the Icelandic Government's strategy for capital account liberalisation progresses too quickly, or in a manner which fails to protect the Icelandic financial sector from the negative impact of its removal, there is a risk that Icelandic banks could be adversely affected.

 The small size of the Icelandic economy and the ongoing restructuring of the Icelandic banking sector have affected and continue to affect the Icelandic banks.
 The reputation of the Icelandic banking sector has at times been negative due to the financial crisis in 2008 and the subsequent recession in Iceland.
-This negative reputation can be reflected in political and legislative decisions having material adverse effect on the Issuer.
+This negative reputation can be reflected in political and legislative decisions which have had a material adverse effect on the Issuer.
 Various ideas have been discussed on how to improve the banking sector in Iceland.
-One idea is the potential law requiring the separation of commercial banking activities from investment banking activities, which could require the Issuer to divest or otherwise restructure some of its operations.
-No such requirements has been enacted, but there can be no assurance that such law or similar or related measures will not be proposed and ultimately be enacted, which in turn could have material negative effect on the Issuer's business.
+One idea is the introduction of a potential law requiring the separation of commercial banking activities from investment banking activities, which could require the Issuer to divest or otherwise restructure some of its operations.
+No such requirements has been enacted to date, but there can be no assurance that such law or similar or related measures will not be proposed and ultimately be enacted, which in turn could have a material negative effect on the Issuer's business.